stylesuxx/bin-to-hex/README.md

 * **offset**: Offset for the address in case the data should not start at `0x00`
 * **empty**: If empty value is set, bytes with this value will be removed from the resulting HEX.
 If the flash hast the value `0xFF` after bein erased, the hex file does not need to include those segments of memory, reducing the overall file size of the HEX file.

-You can provide the binary datea to the `convert` methods in different ways, for example by reading a local file or converting a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob/arrayBuffer) to a Buffer.
+You can provide the binary data to the `convert` methods in different ways, for example by reading a local file or converting a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob/arrayBuffer) to a Buffer.

 ## HEX format